 Confetti was everywhere.
 I mean everywhere!
 It really was a magical moment!
 One that I thoroughly enjoyed.
 For me, it signaled the end of my birthday, the end of the current year and the start of a new one.
 I can never tell anyone my birthday is next year! 😉

-2) There are packages you can buy from hotels and restaurants in Times Square that will allow you to escape the crowd, but have a view of the ball.
+- PACKAGES: There are packages you can buy from hotels and restaurants in Times Square that will allow you to escape the crowd but have a view of the ball.

-3) A lot of people have asked me if I was sad I missed out on the entertainment that is always seen on TV such as Ryan Seacrest and this year’s Mariah Cary.
-I will just not comment on the Mariah Cary debacle.
-However, I do love Ryan Seacrest!
-The thing is, unless you happen to get corralled in the areas to which Ryan walks or where the stages are located, you won’t see them anyway.
+- ENTERTAINMENT: A lot of people have asked me if I was sad I missed out on the entertainment that is always seen on TV such as Ryan Seacrest and (the year I went) Mariah Carey.
+The thing is unless you happen to get corralled in the areas to which Ryan walks or where the stages are located, you won’t see them anyway.
 You could be blocks from them!
 So, no it didn’t bother me at all.
-I recorded the show at home and caught up on the interesting situation after I returned.
+I recorded the show at home and caught up after I returned.

-4) Don’t fly into New York on December 30th (it should go without saying not to fly in on December 31st) and don’t fly out on January 1st.
+- FLYING: Don’t fly into New York on December 30th (it should go without saying not to fly in on December 31st) and don’t fly out on January 1st.
 The prices are SO much higher and you don’t want to risk missing the event or fly out when you are dead tired anyway, right?
-We flew in on December 29th and out on January 2nd and it was much cheaper and the crowd was much easier to manage.
+We flew in on December 29th and out on January 2nd.
+It was much cheaper and the crowd was much easier to manage.

-This is how this now reads on my Bucket List.
+How this item now reads on my Bucket List.
 Any time I get to cross something off of my list, I get excited.
 This one, though, had been on the list for several years.
 Probably since high school at least.
 I can’t think of a better way to have turned 40 and I certainly won’t ever forget it!

 ‘Til next time…